shardbox/shardbox-core/README.md

 ## Usage

-Run `shards build worker` to build the worker executable.
+Run `make bin/worker` to build the worker executable.

-* `bin/worker import_catalog`: Reads repositories mentioned in `catalog/*.yml` files and
-  synchronizes them with the database.
+* `bin/worker import_catalog https://github.com/shardbox/catalog`:
+  Reads catalog description from the catalog repository and imports shards to the database.
-* `bin/worker sync_repos [hours [ratio]]`: Synchronizes data from git repositories to database for all repositories not synced in the last `hours` hours (default: `24`) or never synced at all. `ratio` specifies the amount of outdated repositories being run in this job (default: `2.0 / hours`).
+* `bin/worker sync_repos`: Synchronizes data from git repositories to database for all repositories not synced in the last 24 hours or never synced at all.
-  This enables an even distribution of batch sizes.
   Recommended to be run every hour.
 * `bin/worker updated_metrics`: Updates shard metrics in the database.
 Should be run once per day.
+* `bin/worker loop` starts a worker loop which schedules regular `sync_repos` and `update_metrics`
+  jobs.
+It also listens to notifications sent through PostgreSQL notify channels in order to trigger catalog import.

 A web application for browsing the database is available at https://github.com/shardbox/shardbox-web